sezsucu/env/docs/bash.md

 tr -s [abc] 'a' < real.txt
 ```

-* To delete a character or a set of characters
+* To delete a character or a set of characters from a file
 ```bash
 tr -d [:space:] < real.txt
 ```